S3gmentati0nFault/awesome-unimi-courses/README-EN.md

 answer to the previous question was "n" then please put -1 as a mark for this one).
 - Would you recommend this exam to anyone? (at the moment it's just a binary response).

-There is a template folder where you can take the template files (there is an italian version and an english version), all you have to do at the end of the day is to find the folder (or create it if necessary by `$ mkdir my-course$`) and execute the following command
+All you have to do, at the end of the day, is to find the folder associated with your course (or create it if necessary by `$ mkdir <my-course>`) and execute the following command

 ```
-   $ cp /awesome-unimi-courses/templates/eng.md /<my-course>/42.md
+   $ cp /awesome-unimi-courses/template.md /<my-course>/42.md
 ```

 ## Roadmap